lm-sys/RouteLLM/README.md

 ## Configuration

-The configuration for all routers is specified in single YAML file, which is a top-level mapping from router name to the keyword arguments used for router initialization.
+The configuration for routers is specified in either the `config` argument for `Controller` or by passing in  the path for YAML file using `--config`.
+It is a top-level mapping from router name to the keyword arguments used for router initialization.

 An example configuration is provided in the `config.example.yaml` file - it provides the configurations for routers that have trained on Arena data augmented using GPT-4 as a judge.
 The models and datasets used are all hosted on Hugging Face under the [RouteLLM](https://huggingface.co/routellm) and [LMSYS](https://huggingface.co/lmsys) organizations.